-Succeeding as family business in Visayas and Mindanao
+Succeeding as a family business in Visayas and Mindanao

-The eight family business successes above showed ways on adapting to the “New Normal.”
+The eight family business successes above showed ways of adapting to the “New Normal.”
 Consider the following:

 Adapt to more efficient delivery systems

-The Cebu Landmasters Inc. proved the effectiveness of its pre-Covid strategy.
+Cebu Landmasters Inc. proved the effectiveness of its pre-COVID strategy.
 Expanding to urban centers in Visayas and Mindanao delivered.